JamesByers/fireflies_led_controllers/README.md

 [<img src="/assets/20240608_155041.jpg" width="500">](https://photos.app.goo.gl/UaPuwaba9bqjVWHB6)

-**v2.2**
+### User Manuals
-### Rotary knob effect selections
+**Rotary knob effect selections for v2.2**
 1. Rotated all the way to the left - Yellow fireflies color
 2. Warm white fireflies
 3. Orange with occasional purple fireflies
 4. Blue with a occasional green firefiles
 5. User selects hue for fireflies with left knob
     1. The Left Knob changes from a dimmer to selecting a hue for fireflies.
     2. The previous dimmer selection is used.
 6. Transitions fireflies through all hues
 7. All LEDs on.
 User selects hue with the left knob for all LEDs on at once.
     1. The left Knob changes from a dimmer to selecting a hue for fireflies.
     2. The previous dimmer selection is used.
 8. All LEDS on.
 Transitions through all hues.

-**v2.1**
-1. Rotated all the way to the left - Yellow fireflies color
-2. Warm white fireflies
-3. Orange with occasional purple fireflies
-4. Blue with a occasional green firefiles
-5. User selects hue for fireflies with left knob
-    1. The Left Knob changes from a dimmer to selecting a hue for fireflies.
-    2. The previous dimmer selection is used.
-6. Transitions fireflies through all hues
-7. All LEDs on.
-User selects hue with the left knob for all LEDs on at once.
-    1. The left Knob changes from a dimmer to selecting a hue for fireflies.
-    2. The previous dimmer selection is used.
-8. All LEDS on.
-Transitions through all hues.

-### User Manuals

 #### V2 Manuals
 <img src="/assets/Fireflies_2_1_0_box_open.png" width="500">
 <br>